-1. Unless expressly specified otherwise, the requirements in the Rules apply to ships for which contracts f or constru ction are s igned d on or after 1 l Ju uly 2 2021.
+- 1. Unless expressly specified otherwise, the requirements in the Guidance apply to ships for which contracts for construction are signed on or after 1 July 2022. - 2.
+The amendments to the Guidance for 2021 edition and their effective date are as follows;